tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 2. Instructor Do: Intro to Deep Learning (15 min)

-Continue on the lesson slides and move to the _Introduction to Deep Learning_ section.
-Open the [TensorFlow playground](https://playground.tensorflow.org/), and use the default model presented on the website to demonstrate the effects of adding layers of neurons to a neural network and go through the following talking points.
+Continue on the lesson slides and move to the _Understanding Deep Learning_ section by highlighting the following:

 * As we've seen, neural networks work by calculating the weights of various input data and passing them on to the next layer of neurons.
 This proceeds until we get to the output layer, which makes the final decision on the predicted category or numerical value of an instance.